What Is Net Income Formula?

-Net Income formula is used for the calculation of the net income of the Company.
-It is the most important number for the Company, analysts, investors, and shareholders of the Company as it measures the profit earned by the Company over a period of time.
+The net Income formula is used for the calculation of the net income of the Company.
+It is the most important number for the Company, analysts, investors, and shareholders of the Company as it measures the profit earned by the Company over some time.

-- Net Income or Net profit is calculated so that investors can measure the amount by which the total revenue exceeds the total expenses of the Company.
+- Net Income or Net profit is calculated so that investors can measure the amount by which the total revenue exceeds the company’s total expenses.

-- Total revenue includes earnings from the sale of goods and services, interest income, and Income from the sale of the business or other income.
+- Total revenue includes earnings from the sale of goods and services, interest income, and income from the sale of the business or other income.
 So, target net income formula represents the revenue that is earned from the main business activity.
 In other words, it is the income that is generated from the core operation of the business.

 The Total revenue of the Company = Revenue from sale + Interest Income